ComputeCanada/mc-hub/README.md

 ## Running the pre-built Docker image

-1. Run the [latest image](https://hub.docker.com/repository/docker/fredericfc/magic_castle-ui) of Magic Castle UI.
+1. Run the [latest image](https://hub.docker.com/repository/docker/fredericfc/magic_castle-ui) of MC Hub.
 This command binds the port 5000 from the container's Flask server to the host's port 80.
 You may change port 80 to another port.
-Also change `v5.0.2` for the latest version of Magic Castle UI in the following command.
+Also change `v5.0.2` for the latest version of MC Hub in the following command.

    If you are not using the Google Cloud DNS provider, remove the line `--mount "type=bind,source=$(pwd)/gcloud-key.json,target=/home/mcu/credentials/gcloud-key.json" \`.